Why Low Power Matters in Digital Design

 - Flexibility: Can this block tolerate voltage/frequency scaling?

-- Use cases: What's the expected workload mix?
+- User scenarios: What's the expected use case mix?

 | Block | Active Power | Sleep Power | Duty Cycle |